 Delivered by our national team of registered psychologists, our program prioritises confidentiality and comfort, ensuring a safe space to discuss challenges and develop strategies for managing symptoms, maintaining performance, communicating with managers, and leveraging the strengths often associated with menopause.

-In 2022 a UK Study of 4,000 women found 44% of women experiencing menopause reported impacted ability to work, with 10% leaving work due to menopause symptoms
+In 2022 a UK Study of 4,000 women found 44% of women experiencing menopause reported impacted ability to work, with 10% leaving work due to menopause symptoms.

 Menopause and the Workplace (2022), The Fawcett Society